antonyh/randonomicon/README.md

 1. all changes must pass `jekyll doctor`.
 2. all changes must include a visual change of some sort, no matter how small.
 3. only one new post per change.
+4. changing style without adding a post is ok, but adding a post is better

 ## Jekyll